andsens/docopt.sh/README.rst

 Parser options
 --------------

 Parser options change the behavior of the parser in various ways.
-They all have in common that they must be specified *before* invoking ``eval "$(docopt "$@")"``.
+These options are specified as global variables and must be specified *before* invoking ``eval "$(docopt "$@")"``.

 +-----------------------------+---------------------------------------------+